HaydenMacDonald/multigitminder/README.md

           GOAL: YOUR_GOAL_NAME_HERE
 ```

 See the [GitHub Actions documentation](https://docs.github.com/en/actions/reference/events-that-trigger-workflows) for more events that can trigger this action.

+### What if I want commits to a repo to contribute to multiple Beeminder goals?

+Create a workflow file in your repo's `.github/workflows/` directory for each goal, changing the input parameters accordingly.

 ### What if I want specific commits to trigger multigitminder?